 The programme will also promote the New European Bauhaus principle by requiring applicants and project promoters to align their project activities with the surrounding environment in order to provide for harmonious co-existence with nature, social inclusion and accessibility the objectives of this principle.
-Supported projects should ideally contribute to the regeneration of the environment and ecosystem functions and services, climate neutrality as well as the sustainable management and enhancement of cultural landscapes.
+Supported projects should ideally contribute to the regeneration of the environment, climate neutrality and the sustainable management of cultural landscapes.

 A programme contribution to EU climate and biodiversity targets is envisaged.
-The Programme will take into account the importance of combating the decline of biodiversity and will address the Biodiversity Strategy for 2030, estimating an indicative contribution to biodiversity objectives representing approximately 10,10% of its ERDF allocation (based on related calculation methodology).
-The Programme estimates an indicative contribution representing approximately 30,76% of its ERDF allocation to support climate change objectives and approximately 43,09% to meet environmental objectives.
+The Programme will take into account the importance of combating the decline of biodiversity and will address the Biodiversity Strategy for 2030, estimating an indicative contribution to biodiversity objectives representing approximately 10,15% of its ERDF allocation (based on related calculation methodology).
+The Programme estimates an indicative contribution representing approximately 30,00% of its ERDF allocation to support climate change objectives and approximately 41,55% to meet environmental objectives.